Cover: The New Censorship

 About the Author

-Dr Ayala Panievsky is a researcher, journalist and activist specialising in populism, media under attack, and democratic backsliding at the City University of London.
-She holds a PhD from Cambridge University, for which she was awarded the International Communications Association’s 2024 Outstanding Dissertation Award.
-Panievsky works with journalists worldwide to improve the future of news and what we get to know in times of new and sophisticated threats to democracy.
-She is the recipient of prestigious grants and awards, and her research has been covered in the BBC, The News Agents, LBC, Politico and more.
+Ayala Panievsky is a researcher and former journalist specialising in populism, media under attack, and democratic backsliding at City, St George’s University of London.
+She holds a PhD from Cambridge University, which has won numerous prizes, including the ICA Outstanding Dissertation Award and the AEJMC Best Dissertation Award, and garnered attention from high-profile journalists and thinkers globally.
+Panievsky works with newsrooms worldwide to improve the future of news and what we get to know in times of sophisticated threats to democracy.
+Her impactful research was featured in media outlets like the BBC, The News Agents, The Wall Street Journal, LBC, Mother Jones, and Politico.

 Ayala-Panievsky-CREDIT-Liron-Erel